TITLE 13 INSURANCE

 E. A conflict of interest may be waived if, after full disclosure of the facts raising such a conflict, all parties to the appeal agree to such waiver.

-F. Notwithstanding the provisions of subsection B of this section, neither the representative from the New Mexico Insurance Division nor the WCSO representative(s) on the Appeals Board shall be deemed to have a conflict of interest with respect to any appeal brought before the Appeals Board based solely upon the representative's affiliation with either the WCSO or the New Mexico Insurance Division.
+F. Notwithstanding the provisions of Subsection B of this section, neither of the representatives from the office of superintendent of insurance and the advisory organization shall be deemed to have a conflict of interest with respect to any appeal brought before the dispute board based solely upon the representatives’ affiliation with the advisory organization or the office of superintendent of insurance.

-A. Each decision shall be supported by a written memorandum stating the reason(s) for the decision, which memorandum shall be sent to both parties and to the Superintendent of Insurance.
+B. Each decision shall be supported by a written memorandum stating the reason(s) for the decision, which memorandum shall be sent to both parties and to the superintendent.

-C. This memorandum shall be prepared by the Chair of the Appeals Board or by a member designated by the Chair.
+D. This memorandum shall be prepared by the chair of the dispute board or by a member or non-voting advisor designated by the chair.

-A. Review of decisions of the Appeals Board shall be accorded pursuant to NMSA 1978 Section 59A-17-30B.
-The chair of the Appeals Board shall advise each appellant in writing of his or her rights of appeal and the procedure to be followed.
+184.108.40.206 REVIEW: Review of decisions of the dispute board shall be accorded pursuant to Section 59A-17-30B NMSA 1978.
+The chair of the dispute board, or the secretary appointed by the chair, shall advise each appellant in writing of his or her rights of appeal and the procedure to be followed.

 HISTORY OF 13.17.2 NMAC: